kleinay/QASem/README.md

 To specify a subset of desired layers, e.g. QASRL and QADiscourse alone, use `annotation_layers=('qasrl', 'qadiscourse')` in initialization.

 **QA-SRL contextualization:**
 For the sake of generality, QA-SRL and QANom generate ``abstractive'' questions, that replace arguments with placeholders, e.g. "Why was *someone* interested in *something*?".
-However, in use-cases you might want to have a more natural question with contextualized arguments, e.g. "Why was *the doctor* interested in *Luke 's treatment*?".
+However, in some use-cases you might want to have a more natural question with contextualized arguments, e.g. "Why was *the doctor* interested in *Luke 's treatment*?".
 Utilizing the model from [Pyatkin et. al., 2021](https://aclanthology.org/2021.emnlp-main.108/), one can additionally get contextualized questions for QA-SRL and QANom by setting `QASemEndToEndPipeline(contextualize=True)` (see example below).

 **Nominal predicate detection:**
 `nominalization_detection_threshold` --- which can be set globally in initialization and per `__call__` --- is the threshold for the nominalization detection model.